MicrosoftDocs/mesh-docs/mesh/avatars-known-issues.md

 ## September 18, 2023

-* Avatar lip sync is not working in the pre-join screen.
-It works as expected in a meeting.
-Users will notice if they apply their avatar in the pre-join screen and have their mic unmuted and speak, the avatars mouth will not move until you join the meeting.
+* Avatar lip sync is not working in the meeting's pre-join screen.
+If you have your avatar enabled in the pre-join screen and you are unmuted and speak, the avatars mouth will not move.
+Avatar lip sync will work as expected once you join the meeting.